-Members of the organization who are so inclined can also fish "C Division" to qualify for the State Team.
-To fish this division the member is required to pay an additional fee at the beginning of the year (prior to their first tournament).
-For this division the points are accumulated over the year (based on your finish at each of the tournaments) and the top finishers are guaranteed a spot on the State Team.
-The position is determined by the overall finish position with the top four finishers receiving a spot.
+Members of the organization who are so inclined can also fish to qualify for the State Team.
+To be eligible, the member is required to pay an additional fee at the beginning of the year (prior to their first tournament).
+Points are accumulated over the year (based on your finish at each of the tournaments).
+The Top 4 Boaters and the Top 4 Non-Boaters are guaranteed a spot on the State Team.

-Every year National TBF hosts a Divisional Tournament in which all of the teams within the designated region fish against each as a team event.
-The team practices together for several days and then competes for three days.
+Every year National TBF hosts a National Semi-Final Tournament in which all of the teams within the designated region fish against each as a team event.
+The team practices together for several days and then competes for two days.
 During the competition days each member fishes with (but against) a person from one of the other states.
-The weights from all 12 members of the State Team are combined and the total weights determine the order of finish for the State Teams.
-First, second and third all receive trophies.
-Each State Team receives a cash prize determined by their finish in this event.
+The weights from 4 designated members of the State Team are combined and the total weights determine the order of finish for the State Teams.
 This tournament will also determine who will be fishing at the "Nationals" for the upcoming year.
-The top two anglers from each state will become the National Qualifiers from that state for the year.
-The top finisher will fish as a boater and the second will fish as a non-boater at the Nationals.
+The top Boater and top Non-Boater from each state will become the National Qualifiers from that state for the year.
 The Nationals are hosted by the TBF at a location of their choosing.
-This week long event will qualify a winning boater and non-boater from each of the six regions of the country and they will move on to an FLW Pro Tournament.
-The overall winner of this event wins entry fees and a fully wrapped truck and boat for a year to participate in the FLW trail events.
+This week long event will qualify a winning boater and non-boater from each of the seven regions of the country and they will move on to a the BFL All-American.
+The overall winner of the TBF National Championship wins entry fees, prize money and a new boat.

 This is just a brief look at who and what we are and do.
 Hopefully it is enough to encourage your participation.